 I'm not sure about Kangaroo Island as a day trip?
 I have been there and think it's totally amazing, but my experience several years ago was a 2 hour drive to the ferry, then a short-ish ferry trip and then you'd need to drive further still to get to the seal colonies and wild national parks.
 If you had longer than two days in total, this would make a great nature addition to a city-based experience.
 (Maybe travel times have improved a bit??)

 The other thing worth considering, is holding off until the Adelaide Festival and Fringe (26 Feb - 14 Mar 2010).
 The city comes alive then and Fringe tickets are plentiful and cheap.
 Or go crazy at Womadelaide (5-7 March, 2010) - awesome, endless live music under the huge Morton Bay Figs of the Parklands.
-That'd be my pick! about 10 years ago
+That'd be my pick! over 10 years ago

 A day on Kangaroo Island is totally unrealistic.
 You need at least three nights.
 Yes, the drive is two hours from the city, and the sights, once there, are spread out.
 Yes, the ferry is expensive, but the Island is beautiful!
 Only go there if you have the time, otherwise plan to do KI on its own, another time.